Should I Sign an Exclusive Contract With a Real Estate Agent?

 There are very few reasons for a buyer not to sign an exclusive contract.
 “Frankly, the client is going to get the same treatment from us, whether it’s in writing or not,” says Myers.
 “It’s more in the agent’s interest to have an agreement signed than the buyer’s interest.”

-This doesn’t mean it’s not in the best interest of the buyer.
-It is, in that their agent will be more motivated to tend to their needs over clients who may not have agreed to sign an exclusive contract.
+This doesn’t mean it’s not in the buyer’s best interest.
+It is, in that their agent will be more motivated to tend to their needs than clients who may not have agreed to sign an exclusive contract.

 How long is an exclusive real estate agent contract?